-Iowa attorney general seeks Roman Catholic sex abuse records
+Iowa attorney general seeks Roman Catholic sex abuse records; Bishop of Davenport responds

+He said that since 1988, the Dioecese of Davenport has not received any reports of child sexual abuse by clergy or church personnel.

+Rev. Zinkula also apologized for abuse by clergy that occurred in the past and said he looks forward to working with the other diocese in Iowa and the Attorney General in "ensuring transparency and accountability, and above all, in providing safety for those among us who are most vulnerable."

-DES MOINES, Iowa (AP) - Iowa Attorney General Tom Miller is asking Roman Catholic officials in Iowa to provide records on clergy sexual abuse so his office can launch a third-party review.
+ORIGINAL: (AP) Iowa Attorney General Tom Miller is asking Roman Catholic officials in Iowa to provide records on clergy sexual abuse so his office can launch a third-party review.

 Miller says Monday he's sent letters to bishops in Davenport, Des Moines, Dubuque and Sioux City seeking lists of priests and other church employees deemed "credibly accused" of sexual abuse and lists of accusations deemed not credible.
 He also wants notes from board meetings where accusations were considered, documentation of reports of abuse received by church officials and actions taken, and copies of settlement agreements with abuse survivors.